Avoiding Pitfalls When Entering the US National Stage

 Amended claims lacking markups

-Inserted text must be underlined while deleted language must shown as strikethrough with respect to the prior version.
+Inserted text must be underlined while deleted language must be shown as strikethrough with respect to the prior version.

 Do not show the entire claim as strikethrough.
 Instead, simply state “(canceled)” after the claim number – e.g., “2. (canceled)” – and delete all claim language following the claim number.